IDRNG/.github/profile/README.md

-# IDRNG - Next-Generation Inter-Domain Routing Architecture and Protocols Research Group
+# IDRNG - Next-Generation Inter-Domain Routing Architecture and Protocols

 ## About